 Installing Infrahub

-Allocating more CPU cores to the Neo4j database will only improve performance on Infrahub Enterprise as it's leverage parallel query execution.
+Allocating more CPU cores to the Neo4j database will only improve performance on Infrahub Enterprise as it leverages parallel query execution.

 Community

-To quickly spin up the latest Infrahub locally, you can retrieve the Docker Compose file from infrahub.opsmill.io.
-Using https://infrahub.opsmill.io or https://infrahub.opsmill.io/stable will retrieve the latest stable version.
+To quickly spin up the latest Infrahub locally, retrieve the Docker Compose file from infrahub.opsmill.io.

-Alternatively, you can specify a specific version or the develop
+You can also specify a specific version or the develop

 branch in the URL: